stellar-deprecated/docs/guides/lumen-supply-metrics.md

 title: Lumen Supply Metrics
 ---

-[SDF’s Dashboard API endpoint](https://dashboard.stellar.org/api/v2/lumens) will always have the up-to-the-second totals for the essential numbers around lumens.
+[SDF’s Dashboard API endpoint](https://dashboard.stellar.org/api/v2/lumens) will always have the live totals for the essential numbers around lumens.
 This guide explains important supply metrics like Original Supply, Total Supply, and Circulating Supply entailed in that data.

 ## Dashboard API